 Having a wide pocket price band may seem like an unwelcome surprise to some, but it isn’t necessarily a bad thing.
 A narrower band means less maneuverability with small changes at one end having a significant impact at the other.
 In contrast, wider bands indicate more pricing opportunities to be captured.

 That being said, looking closer at each end can reveal which customers are benefitting the most from the pocket price waterfall.
 It may reveal if it is indeed the larger volume, higher-value orders receiving the better discounts, or if it is the smaller distributors benefitting the most.

 If the latter, this might be a sign that better transaction pricing controls are needed.
 It also presents an opportunity to implement longer-term fixes by investing in technology that affords much better visibility over discounts and ultimate pocket prices while providing a more effective guide for price negotiations.

-More often than not, companies fail to track losses on a transaction-by-transaction basis, resulting in valuable percentage points being shaved off the pocket price.
-By spotting these leaks, it’s possible to regain revenue one transaction at a time.
+- Too often, companies fail to track losses on a transaction-by-transaction basis, resulting in valuable percentage points being shaved off the pocket price.
+By spotting these leaks with a price waterfall, it’s possible to regain revenue one transaction at a time and grow profitability.